 How To Choose A Commercial Ice Machine

 An ice machine is a major equipment purchase that nearly every food service business will need.
-The key to deciding on the particular type of commercial ice machine you will need is know what your ice usage needs are.
+The key to deciding on the particular type of commercial ice machine you will need is knowing what your ice usage needs are.
 If you own a bar, ice will be used mostly in beverages.
 If you own a restaurant, you may use ice in beverages, but you may also need ice for food display, such as in a salad bar.
 If you are in healthcare, you will need ice for patient care.

 What Capacity Ice Machine Do You Need?

-You will need first need to consider the amount of ice your ice machine will need to produce daily, depending on your ice usage requirements.
+You will first need to consider the amount of ice your ice machine will need to produce daily, depending on your ice usage requirements.
 See the chart below to determine your unique usage requirements:

 What Shape Ice Will Work Best for You?